Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

 A classical example shows the difference and relevance of both notions.
 Consider the action~$\GL_n$ on~$\mathbb{C}^{n \times n}$ given by conjugation: $\group{g}\cdot x = \group{g} x \group{g}^{-1}$.
 The orbits of this action can be described using the classical theory of Jordan normal forms.
 That is, two matrices are equivalent if they have a common Jordan normal form.
 However, note that every Jordan normal form contains in its orbit closure the diagonal matrix with the same eigenvalues.
 Thus the description of the closure equivalence is much simpler: two matrices are closure equivalent if and only if they have the same eigenvalues (counted with multiplicity) or, equivalently, the same characteristic polynomials.
-This example shows that closure equivalence can be just as insightful and is often simpler and ``more robust'' than the traditional notion of equivalence.
-This is one of the insights behind Mumford's geometric invariant theory (GIT)~\cite{Mumford-GIT}, which is a powerful approach in mathematis to construct robust and well-behaved moduli spaces -- geometrical spaces that parameterize objects such as curves up to closure equivalence.
+This example highlights that closure equivalence is a meaningful relaxation of the traditional notion of equivalence that often has an easier description.
+This is one of the insights behind Mumford's geometric invariant theory (GIT)~\cite{Mumford-GIT}, which is a powerful approach in mathematics to construct robust and well-behaved moduli spaces -- geometrical spaces that parameterize objects such as curves up to closure equivalence.

-Since we have two notions of equivalence, there are two computational problems associated with the action of $\group{G}$ on $X$: \begin{itemize}[noitemsep] \item \emph{Orbit equality:} given $x, y \in X$, decide if $x \sim_{\group{G}} y$. \item \emph{Orbit closure intersection:} given $x, y \in X$, decide if $x \approx_{\group{G}} y$. \end{itemize} To study the complexity theory of these problems, we consider a sequence of groups $\group{G}_n$ acting on vector spaces $X_n$ depending on the problem size $n$.
+Since we have two notions of equivalence, there are two computational problems associated with the action of~$\group{G}$ on~$X$: \begin{itemize} \item { \emph{Orbit equality:} given $x, y \in X$, decide if $x \sim_{\group{G}} y$.} \item { \emph{Orbit closure intersection:} given $x, y \in X$, decide if $x \approx_{\group{G}} y$.} \end{itemize} To study the complexity theory of these problems, we consider a sequence of groups $\group{G}_n$ acting on vector spaces $X_n$ depending on the problem size $n$.
 For example, for the conjugation action, we have~$\group{G}_n = \GL_n$ and~$X_n = \bbC^{n\times n}$, where the problem size~$n$ determines the size of the matrices.
 And for the graph isomorphism problem, we take~$n$ to be the number of vertices, the groups $\group{G}_n$ are symmetric groups~$\Symg_n$ identified with the subgroups of permutation matrices in~$\GL_n$, and we represent graphs by their adjacency matrices, which can be thought of as elements in~$X_n = \mathbb{C}^{n \times n}$.
 In the latter case the group is finite and hence both computational problems coincide.